MrHim0thy/MoodMirror/README.md

-To use paste
+To use paste in browser
 https://MrHim0thy.github.io/MoodMirror
-In Browser